ThorstenDoherr/searchengine/SE/searchengine.md

 [[Config>Preferences]](#configpreferences)

 #### types
-<code>types([*Ssearchtypes*|*Ldetail])</code>
+<code>types([*Ssearchtypes*|*Ldetail*])</code>
 determines the search types settings.
 In the parameter <i>Ssearchtypes</i> Search types are separated by commas.
 A search type definition consists of the search type name, a priority, an optional offset (preceded with a plus or minus sign), an optional softmax parameter (preceded with a hash #) and an optional "log" keyword to enable logarithmic smoothing.
 It is advised to always specify all search types in order of definition as shown in the structure string (see <b>show</b>).
 If you skip a search type name in <i>Ssearchtypes</i>, it will get assigned a priority of zero.

 Search types are defined with the <b>create</b> command.
 You can always reference them in the structure string evoked with the command <b>show</b> or in the main window of the GUI.
 To establish a <b>search strategy</b> you have to distribute weights over the search types according to their influence on the identification of an entity, your actual search topic.
 You may have addresses in your search and base table but the firm name is the most significant element in identifying the topic, which are companies.
 Naturally, the fields directly related to the search topic should get the dominant share of the weights.
 If your search topic would be addresses, i.e. as part of a geocoding exercise, distributing the weights evenly over the address fields is a good start.
-Because the weights must always add up to 100%, they are assigned as **priorities** which will be normalized to 100%.
+Because the weights must always add up to 100%, they are assigned as <b>priorities</b> which will be normalized to 100%.
 The terms weight and priority are used interchangeably throughout this document because priorities are just raw weights before normalization.

 Search types are deactivated by assigning a priority of zero.
 This can be useful for search types associated with search fields that are not available in the search table, i.e. a missing street address in a company database.
 Deactivating search types can also be a part of a search strategy whereby destructive and non-destructive search types are alternatingly deactivated to separate conventional from linguistic search runs.
 This is most effective for search strategies employing incremental searches on curated base tables.

-Besides the priority, a search type has multiple ways to adjust the calculation of the relative identification potential **RIP** of the words of the associated search field:
+Besides the priority, a search type has multiple ways to adjust the calculation of the relative identification potential <i>RIP</i> of the words of the associated search field:

 The *offset* component directly follows the priority separated by a space.
 It can be negative.
-The *offset* of a search type will be added to the word frequency of every word in the search field before the calculation of the RIP.
+The *offset* of a search type will be added to the word frequency of every word in the search field before the calculation of the <i>RIP</i>.
 This smooths the distribution of the potentials.
 A negative offset will reduce the frequencies up to a minimum of 1 to curtail the frequency distribution.
-If a negative *offset* exceeds the highest frequency the RIPs become homogenous transforming the frequency based into a word based heuristic.
+If a negative *offset* exceeds the highest frequency the <i>RIP</i>s become homogenous transforming the frequency based into a word based heuristic.
 This is the most relevant usage of this otherwise outdated smoothing method.

 The *log* component is declared with the keyword "log" at the end of a search type definition.
-It is a more common approach to smooth the RIP distribution of a search type.
-Before the calculation of the RIP, every single frequency will be transformed to its natural logarithm (base e).
+It is a more common approach to smooth the <i>RIP</i> distribution of a search type.
+Before the calculation of the <i>RIP</i>, every single frequency will be transformed to its natural logarithm (base e).
 This is a much more intuitive smoothing method than the arbitrary definition of an additive numeric *offset*.
 Log smoothing should be part of any search strategy using search types with n-grams, because of the skewed distribution of the frequencies that may favor the fragments containing the typo/misspelling.
 Searching with and without log smoothing in such a case may yield complementary results.

 The *softmax* component of a search type is declared with a preceding hash.
-This parameter is of experimental nature as it accentuates the differences in the RIP distribution instead of smoothing them.
+This parameter is of experimental nature as it accentuates the differences in the <i>RIP</i> distribution instead of smoothing them.
 It requires the frequencies of the other words to be calculated.
 Therefore, it cannot be integrated into the <b>feedback</b> effect as the other smoothing methods.
 The feedback will ignore the *softmax* adjustment.
 The parameter has the following effects: a value below 1 attenuates the distribution, while a value above 3 will accentuate the distribution.
-The maximum accentuation is reached with a value 30, which will almost negate the existence of other words besides the one with the highest RIP.
+The maximum accentuation is reached with a value 30, which will almost negate the existence of other words besides the one with the highest <i>RIP</i>.
 This parameter can be used to highlight the keywords of longer texts like patent titles or abstracts.

 Examples:
 <code>types("firm 70, firm 0, street 10, zip 10, city 10")</code>